“I’m busy – just send me an email.”

 “OK I get that.
 So AFLAC has small policies to pay your deductibles/copays and give you a little spending cash.
-This is like AFLAC on steroids: it costs more, but it pays A LOT more.
+This is the same idea on steroids: it costs more, but it pays A LOT more.

 It’s designed to give you access to a slush fund so you can keep cash coming into the business so you can make payroll, hire extra help, and keep the business running.
 Plus if you don’t end up needing it, all the money you’ve paid is refunded.
 That’s why it’s so popular in your industry.
 [Ask for the appointment]